Elizafur/CSGO_Theme_Control/README.md

 # Will This Get You Banned
 --------------------------
-<b>No</b>, it doesn't touch the CSGO process in any way, if you get a VAC ban while using this you cheated.
+<b>No</b>, it doesn't touch the CSGO process in any way.
+If you get a VAC ban while using this program then you cheated.

 # General Usage
 --------------------------